samedhi/firemore-start-template/README.md

 ### Result

-After a little time a browser will open with the app loaded within it.
+After a little time a browser will open with this app loaded within it.
 Editing any of the files under `/src` or the `resources/public/css/style.css` file should cause those files to be live-reloaded upon save.
 For more information please read the [figwheel.main](https://figwheel.org/docs/) docs (they are quite good).

 ## Development (Testing on Save)